WHAT IS MULTIPLE SCLEROSIS (MS)?

-Nerves in our body are covered by a sheath (Myelin) which not only acts as a protective covering but also makes the transmission of impulses faster and more effective.
+Nerves in our body are covered by a sheath (myelin) which not only acts as a protective covering but also makes the transmission of impulses faster and more effective.
 In MS, this protective sheath is damaged resulting in the nerves getting exposed and inflamed, and communication between the brain and different parts of the body getting affected.
-The cause postulated is the abnormal reaction by the body’s immune system (Auto-immune response) which attacks and damages this protective sheath.
-Other examples of autoimmune diseases include Inflammatory Bowel Disease, Type 1 Diabetes and Rheumatoid Arthritis.
+The cause postulated is the abnormal reaction by the body’s immune system (autoimmune response) which attacks and damages this protective sheath.
+Other examples of autoimmune diseases include inflammatory bowel disease (IBD), type 1 diabetes and rheumatoid arthritis.

 The disease can have episodes of ‘flare-up’ when symptoms are strong, followed by prolonged periods of remission and control.
 However, with progression, the disease may eventually show constant symptoms.
 While MS can affect anyone, the risk is higher if one has another auto-immune disease or a family history of MS. Smokers have a tendency for more recurrent flare-up’.

-Diagnostic tests used for MS include brain scans (MRI), blood tests to rule out other/co-existing health conditions, and sometimes a spinal tap to test for specific antibodies.
+Diagnostic tests used for MS include brain scans (MRI), blood tests to rule out other or co-existing health conditions, and sometimes a spinal tap to test for specific antibodies.

 Though there is no cure, MS may be controlled to improve quality of life through a holistic approach of lifestyle modification, and medicines.

 The following factors may help in coping better with MS-

 - Exercises like walking, stretching, swimming, cycling, yoga or aerobics.
 Physical and occupational therapy for these strengthening and stretching exercise schedules is recommended

 - Stress management, relaxation techniques and hobbies.